1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••home•••Contents Index

 Chords in Blank Measures | The second line of ʻImo ʻImo lacks a chord at the beginning of the measure.
 Continue playing the prior chord.

-chord continues
+chord examples

 thumb icon Down 2X Strum